nraynes/ZBuild/README.md

 # Installing Package

-This step also has a script in the scripts folder if needed.
-Need to run as sudo user as well.
+This step will install the project to your machine for use as a dependency in other projects.
+There is also a cmake script toi automate this if needed.
+Package must be built first in order to run the install script.

 ## Step 1: Install and setup ZBuild